Chargers reach playoffs, beat Foles, overmatched Colts 20-3 | Times Leader

 The Colts have already fired offensive coordinator Marcus Brady and coach Frank Reich and have benched quarterback Matt Ryan twice.
 Ryan was inactive behind Foles and backup Sam Ehlinger on Monday night.

-Team owner Jim Irsay addressed the future of his organization during an interview that aired on ESPN’s pregame show.
+Team owner Jim Irsay addressed the future of his organization .
 Irsay said Saturday will be a candidate to keep the job next season.

 “I will go into it open-minded, and I will be looking for the best direction for us to win,” Irsay said.
 “Jeff I believe is an outstanding candidate so, obviously, he’s competitive for that.
 Chris Ballard will be our general manager and the quarterback, it’s very much up in the air right now on what direction we’ll be going.”